terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

 * `protected` - (Optional) If true, image will not be deletable.
    Defaults to false.

+* `hidden` - (Optional) If true, image will be hidden from public list.
+   Defaults to false.

 * `region` - (Optional) The region in which to obtain the V2 Glance client.
     A Glance client is needed to create an Image that can be used with a compute instance.
 If omitted, the `region` argument of the provider